Laura Anne Jones: Second Senedd period (2020–present)

-Expenses and Conduct investigations
+Expenses and conduct investigations

 In May 2024 it was reported that Jones was being investigated by both South Wales Police and the Senedd’s Standards Commissioner for allegedly falsifying expenses claims.
 In June 2024, messages were released which appeared to show Jones instructing staff to claim expenses for more petrol than she used.
 Jones was asked to stand down from her role in Welsh Conservative Shadow Cabinet shortly after the release of the messages.
 In October 2024, the investigation into this matter was re-opened, having been apparently dropped at an unknown earlier point in time.
 In December 2024, she was cleared of any wrongdoing relating to her expenses by the South Wales Police, with the investigation being handed back to the Senedd Standards Commissioner, Douglas Bain.

-In August 2024, further messages were released that showed Jones using a racial slur, saying "No chinky spies for me!", in the context of discussion about use of the social media app TikTok within the Welsh Conservative group.
+In August 2024, further messages were released that showed Jones using a racist slur, saying "No chinky spies for me!", in the context of discussion about use of the social media app TikTok within the Welsh Conservative group.
 Her use of the term was condemned by Welsh Conservative colleague Natasha Asghar, who said she was "positively livid" and that "language like this is unacceptable at every level".

 Jones was formally cleared of any wrongdoing in relation to her expenses in November 2025.
 However, she was found to have brought the Senedd into disrepute and breached rules against not engaging in discrimination for her previous use of racial slurs in text messages.
 In early November, the Standards Committee recommended a 14-day Senedd ban for the rule breach.
 This recommendation was unopposed, meaning Jones will be suspended from 20 November 2025 to 3 December 2025.

 In the Plenary session during which Jones' suspension was approved unopposed, Jones made a statement discussing the impact the investigation into her expenses had had on her and her family, and stated she had considered suicide on multiple occasions.
 She stated she would campaign to improve the process of being under investigation for other Senedd members.